It remained busy most of the night so we both slept with our earplugs in. Much too hectic in this town for our liking. Time to move on!

 Worthington Glacier has receded a great deal since our first visit in September 1993.

 At the junction for the Edgerton Highway we turned east towards Kenny Lake.
 Kenny Lake has the distinction for having the most expensive fuel of our whole trip.
-Try not to fill up there.

 From Kenny Lake, turned south towards Chitina.
 Drove through the very small town of Chitina to the Copper River to look for a spot to leave the fifth wheel while we drove to McCarthy tomorrow.